passthejoe/blogPoster/README.md

 Before you use the app to post to Twitter, you need to get access to the Twitter API via a [a Twitter Development Account](https://developer.twitter.com/en/docs/basics/developer-portal/overview), which is harder to get than it used to be.

-When you fill out the online form, basically you need to tell them that you are using a Ruby script to post tweets from your desktop, and then they should say "OK," and give you the keys/tokens you need to enter in `blogPoster_configuration.rb` to make the app work with Twitter.
+When you fill out Twitter's online form to "register" your instance of blogPoster, you basically need to tell them you are using a Ruby script to post tweets from your desktop, and then they should say "OK," and give you the keys/tokens you need to enter in `blogPoster_configuration.rb` to make the app work with Twitter.

 The first time I requested access to the Twitter API, it all went smoothly.
 All I had to do was tell them what my app was going to do.
 I had to do this a second time due to changes Twitter made in their API agreement.
 This time they came back with further questions, and I just restated what I said before.
 That worked.